Ryu-Morgan/spotify-top-songs-finder/README.md

 # spotify-playlist-creation-automation
-This app allows automated playlist creation by having users input their favorite artists into the script.
-The script then outputs a playlist with songs from each artist that was mentioned.
+This code allows users to input their favorite artists and the artists top songs using the spotify api